AlphaEye420/DayZ-Modwork/Misc_Mods/InsulatedCamo_Master_Version/Readme.md

 * **Boots:**
 	* _There are ONLY 3 colors of Insulated & Waterproof Boots - Jet Black, Brown, Green_
 	* Located in the pbo that has no '_skin' tag

+### IMPORTANT:
+The original BlackOps mod inspired this one, and I have added a lot to the skins, changed some on screen names, but I kept the attributes.
+You can "upgrade" from that mod because I kept the names of the types.xml the same, so if you remove that mod and install this one before you start the server again, players won't lose any gear.

 ### Change Log
 * v1 Released up to Camo7 (built from a template)